balloch/awesome-robotics-ai-companies/README.md

       * [Credits](#credits)

 ## Large Companies
+_All locations listed are primary locations for engineering development, so the locations lists will be representative but are not guaranteed to be complete._
  * [Qualcomm](https://www.qualcomm.com/company/careers)
    * Autonomous Driving (Locations: Philadelphia, USA; San Diego, USA)
    * Autonomous Unmanned Aerial Vehicles (Locations: Philadelphia, USA)